Japanese coup d'état in French Indochina: Aftermath

 The coup had, in the words of diplomat Jean Sainteny, "wrecked a colonial enterprise that had been in existence for 80 years."

 French losses were heavy.
 15,000 French soldiers in total were held prisoner by the Japanese.
 Nearly 4,200 were killed with many executed after surrendering - about half of these were European or French metropolitan troops.
 Practically all French civil and military leaders as well as plantation owners were made prisoners, including Decoux.
 They were confined either in specific districts of big cities or in camps.
 Those who were suspected of armed resistance were jailed in the Kempeitai prison in bamboo cages and were tortured and cruelly interrogated.
 The locally recruited tirailleurs and gardes indochinois who had made up the majority of the French military and police forces, effectively ceased to exist.
 About a thousand were killed in the fighting or executed after surrender.
 Some joined pro-Japanese militias or Vietnamese nationalist guerrillas.
 Deprived of their French cadres, many dispersed to their villages of origin.
 Over three thousand reached Chinese territory as part of the retreating French columns.

 What was left of the French forces that had escaped the Japanese attempted to join the resistance groups where they had more latitude for action in Laos.
 The Japanese there had less control over this part of the territory and with Lao guerilla groups managed to gain control of several rural areas.
 Elsewhere the resistance failed to materialize as the Vietnamese refused to help the French.
 They also lacked precise orders and communications from the provisional government as well as the practical means to mount any large-scale operations.

 In northern Vietnam, Ho Chi Minh's Viet Minh started their own guerilla campaign with the help of the American OSS who trained and supplied them with arms and funds.
-The famine in Vietnam had caused resentment among the population both towards the French and the Japanese (although US bombing played a part).
+The Vietnamese famine of 1944–1945 had caused resentment among the population both towards the French and the Japanese (although US bombing played a part).
 They established their bases in the countryside without meeting much resistance from the Japanese who were mostly present in the cities.
 Viet Minh numbers increased especially after they ransacked between 75 and 100 warehouses, dispersed the rice and refused to pay taxes.
 In July OSS with the Viet Minh—some of whom were remnants of Sabattiers division—went over the border to conduct operations.
 Their actions were limited to a few attacks against Japanese military posts.
 Most of these were unsuccessful however as the Viet Minh lacked the military force to launch any kind of attack against the Japanese.